atabek-bakhramov/practice-working-with-APIs/README.md

-# practice-working-with-APIs
+# Game of Thrones!

-Games of Thrones!
+Game of Thrones!
 Display lords and their houses, randomly kill a lord and replace it with a new one from the same house 🗡 https://atabek-bakhramov.github.io/practice-working-with-APIs/anapioficeandfire.com/index.html